eirrw/dotfiles/README.md

  - Use smart vim pane switching from [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)

 ### Simple (Suckless) Terminal
-A simple config.h for st.  Adjusts colors to use the Tango theme and selects the correct font.
-Manually install by coopying to st source directory and recompiling.
+Some simple config.h files for st.  Selects the correct font and provides a few different options for colour.
+Manually install by copying to st source directory and recompiling.